GRADUATING CLASS 2022

 GRADUATING CLASS 2011

-Sachin R. Nagrani, MD is doing Urgent Care in Washington DC with MedStar.
+Sachin R. Nagrani, MD is a physiciain with Heal.com (house calls).

 Megan L. Williams, DO is practicing at Amherst Family Practice in Winchester, VA.

 Chi G. Young, MD has joined a family practice clinic in Northern Virginia.